2021 Mala earthquake: Tectonic setting

-Peru lies above the destructive boundary where the Nazca Plate is being subducted beneath the South American Plate along the line of the Peru–Chile Trench.
+Peru lies above the destructive boundary where the Nazca plate is being subducted beneath the South American plate along the line of the Peru–Chile Trench.
 The two plates are converging towards each other at a rate of about 78mm or 3 inches per year.

 Damage

 Some streets in Lima and Cañete Province were closed due to landslides in the houses, including the Costa Verde which closed due to one.
 Due to the earthquake, the Instituto Geofísico del Perú programmed an earthquake drill for June 29, 2021, at 10:00 a.m.
 (UTC−05:00).

 In the Jorge Chávez International Airport and a Plaza Vea supermarket reported some damage to ceilings and items falling off shelves.
-In Costa Verde rockslides were reported.
+In the Costa Verde, rockslides were reported.